Bishop Kelly History

 As far back as the 1930’s, Bishop Edward Joseph Kelly, the third Bishop of the Diocese of Boise, had dreamed of establishing a Catholic high school under the direction of the Diocese of Boise.
 Though he campaigned for his idea for nearly thirty years, he died in 1956 without it being realized.
 Then in 1962 the Diocese was faced with a decision.
 The Sisters of the Holy Cross determined that they could not to continue to operate Saint Teresa’s Academy.
 The school would close in the spring of 1964, leaving a void in Catholic Education in the Treasure Valley.

 In light of the closure of St. Teresa’s, Idaho’s newest Bishop, Sylvester Treinen, authorized the building of a new Diocesan run high school.
-Bishop Treinen named the school Bishop Kelly after his predecessor who had first conceived of the Idaho.
+Bishop Treinen named the school Bishop Kelly after his predecessor who had first conceived of the idea.
 Ground was broken for “Kelly” on August 25, 1963, and the building was blessed on August 31, 1964 with classes beginning the next day.
-There was some controversy about the location chosen BK.
+There was some controversy about the location chosen for BK.
 Many believed that the modern school surrounded by farmland was too far from where most students lived.
 But Bishop Treinen and his brother priests defended the location, saying that BK would soon be in the center of growth in the Valley.
 Today we can see that they made a wise choice!

 In 1965, a young Irish priest arrived at Bishop Kelly, “straight off the boat from Australia”, having never even heard of Boise.
 He was corrected by an airline employee when he rhymed Boise with “noise”.
 Father James R. “Reg” Wilson began as a teacher; but soon took on more responsibility as the Dean of Students.
 He was appointed principal of Bishop Kelly High School on April 22, 1971, effective July 1, 1971 and served for 12 years.